 RR801 University of Washington Medical Center

-The Department of Ophthalmology is responsible for the instructional and research programs in diseases of the eye and visual system and its adnexae.
+The department is responsible for education and instruction in both clinical and research programs in diseases of the eye and visual system.

 Clinical research programs relate to eye diseases.
 Laboratory research encompasses neurophysiology of vision, morphology of the retina and visual system, corneal wound healing, biochemistry of ocular tissues, and anatomy/physiology of the orbit.
 Postdoctoral training is offered in all these disciplines.

 For more information on residencies and fellowships, contact the department.